 The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 4.53mg/l and COD 100mg/l.
-Initial monthly ammonia concentrations from September 2021 to date have a range of 1.05 to 1.69 mg/l with an average of 1.355mg/l.
-Results for suspended solids for the same period indicate a range of >2 with an average of 2mg/l.
+Initial monthly results are included in Appendix XII.
+These results are for 5 months from October 2021 to March 2021 where 5 monthly samples were achieved, and these indicate the baseline water quality from a minimum of 70% of the bogs catchment.